mindstix-labs/qa-automation-accelerator/README.md

 9. Once the job is complete, go to the specific build page.
 You would see **Cucumber reports** menu.
 Click to see report.
 10. For email triggers to work from Jenkins, you will need to change the target email address in Script (Jenkinsfile-minimal or whichever you pick in Script path above).

+> Too much just to get build run on Jenkins?
+We are working on simplifying it for you!
+See [Issue 30](https://github.com/mindstix-labs/selenium-accelerator/issues/30)

 # How to utilize Selenium grid feature?
 1. Install docker using: https://docs.docker.com/engine/installation/#server
 2. Install docker-compose using: https://docs.docker.com/compose/install/